John Pitkin Norton: Legacy

 Norton is one of the few scientists recognized in the United States Capitol in Washington DC.
 A small statue of him is on the Edmond Amateis bronze doors.
 (See pp. 350 – 351 of Art in the United States Capitol, 1978, US Government Printing Office.)

 Norton's house, completed in 1849 and designed by Henry Austin to resemble an Italian villa, was included in the federal government's Historic American Buildings Survey as the John Pitkin Norton House.
 It was purchased by Yale in 1923 and is now known as Steinbach Hall.
+Norton's great-granddaughter, Mary DeWitt Pettit, donated his papers to Yale in 1969.